 Here are some easy recipe ideas for a great dinner.

-(Disclaimer: I am a brand ambassador for Shan Foods.
+(Disclaimer: I was a brand ambassador for Shan Foods from Oct 2016 to March 2017 and this is a sponsored post.
 All opinions are however my own)

 This is really a winner of a recipe and takes one big stress out of your way.
 Using the Shan spice mix for Bombay Biryani makes the cooking super easy and the results guaranteed to get you many compliments!